-Financial contribution to the European Development Fund
+Financial contribution to the European Development Fund \

-The Council adopted a Decision fixing the third instalment of financial contributions for 2004 to the European Development Fund (EDF) (13362/2/04 REV 2 and 13367/04).
+The Council adopted a Decision fixing the third instrument of financial contributions for 2004 to the European Development Fund (EDF) (13362/2/04 REV 2 and 13367/04).

-A total amount of EUR 490 million, corresponding to the third instalment for 2004, will be paid to finance EDF operations managed by the Commission, for aid projects in African, Caribbean and Pacific countries and Member State overseas countries and territories.
+A total amount of EUR 410 million, corresponding to the third instalment for 2004, will be paid to finance EDF operations managed by the Commission, for aid projects in African, Caribbean and Pacific countries and Member State overseas countries and territories.

-The 15 Member States previous to the EU's enlargement will participate with EUR 390 million.
-In addition, EUR 100 million will be transferred from the European Investment Bank.
+The 15 Member States previous to enlargement will participate with EUR 390 million.
+In addition, EUR 100 million shall be transferred from the European Investment Bank.